SpikeyWeasel/terraform-aws-rubrik-cloud-cluster-elastic-storage/docs/quick-start.md

 You may also add additional variables, such as `aws_instance_type`, to overwrite the default values.

+**Note:** This module requires you to configure the AWS provider in your calling configuration.
+The provider should be configured with the appropriate region and credentials for your AWS environment.

 ## Inputs

 The following are the variables accepted by the module.